Haikou Yazhou Gu Cheng

 Haikou Yazhou Gu Cheng (海口崖州古城) is an unused group of buildings located just north of Haixiu Road, Haikou, Hainan, China.
 It was once a temple dedicated to a famous general.
 In 1993 it was expanded.
 In 1997, due to its dilapidated condition, the tourist department revoked its status as a visitor attraction.
 On February 27, 2005 there was a massive fire.
-It remains dilapidated with parts of it now used for such businesses as auto repair.
+It remains dilapidated, with parts of it now used for businesses such as auto repair.

 There is a similarly named place in Sanya in the south of the province that is unrelated.